 Tony Penikett, An Unfinished Joruney: Arctic Indigenous Rights, Lands, and Jurisdiction?, 37 SEATTLE U. L. REV. 1127 (2014).

-Civil Rights and Discrimination Commons, Comparative and Foreign Law Commons, Indian and Aboriginal Law Commons, International Law Commons, International Trade Law Commons, Jurisdiction Commons, Land Use Law Commons, Law and Race Commons, Natural Law Commons, Natural Resources Law Commons
+Civil Rights and Discrimination Commons, Comparative and Foreign Law Commons, Indigenous, Indian, and Aboriginal Law Commons, International Law Commons, International Trade Law Commons, Jurisdiction Commons, Land Use Law Commons, Law and Race Commons, Natural Law Commons, Natural Resources Law Commons